NooranTarek/RedhatLinux/lab5/README.md

 1. Compress a file by compress, gzip, zip commands and decompress it again.
 State the differences between compress and gzip commands.

 <html></br></html>

+    Command Usage:
+        gzip:  Commonly used with the gzip command.
+               Widely adopted and considered standard
+               Generally faster
+               Adds a .gz extension
+     compress: Used with the compress command.
+               Less widely used and somewhat outdated
+               Adds a .Z extension

+<html></br></html>

 ![1](https://github.com/NooranTarek/RedhatLinux/blob/main/lab5/lab5_q1a.png?raw=true)